BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

 {% include image-gallery.html pages = page.images_backup %}

-### Co-signer onboarding
+### Co-signer wallet import

-The next step the co-signers set up the wallet on their end.
-To make this experience easy and seamless, the application allows Bob to invite Alice in a variety of ways:
+There is one final step before Alice and Bob can start using their new savings wallet: Alice nees to import the newly created wallet to the wallet application on her phone.
+To make this experience easy and seamless, the application allows Bob to share the wallet configuration with Alice in two main ways:

 1. By displaying a QR code that Alice scans with her app.
-2. By sending an invite, which contains the wallet descriptor, over email, Nostr, or any messenger app.
-3. By providing Alice with a copy of the wallet backup file that he saved previously.
+2. By sharing the wallet backup file.

 {% include image-gallery.html pages = page.images_cosigner-onboarding %}